hashgraph/hedera-improvement-proposal/HIP/hip-18.md

   TokenID token_id = 2;
   // The account to receive the assessed fee
   AccountID fee_collector_account_id = 3;
-  // The account(s) whose final balances would have been higher in the absence of this assessed fee repeated AccountID effective_payer_account_id = 4;
+  // The sender or receiver account(s) that were charged the custom fees repeated AccountID effective_payer_account_id = 4;
 }
 ```